working-group-two/engineering-blog/pages/blog/_posts/2022-01-10-the-spec-behind-the-specs.md

 In 3GPP it is similar to `BOOLEAN` in the sense that a defined `NULL` value is considered `TRUE` and if the value is missing it is considered `FALSE`.
-The reason for this is that it will take no space when sent over the network if it is `FALSE` and the same amount of space as `BOOLEAN` if `TRUE`.
+The reason for this is that when sent over the network with [BER encoding](#encodings), it will take no space because `BOOLEAN` is always of length 1 but `NULL` is always length 0, i.e. `NULL` does not contain a value.

 ```
 CancelArg {PARAMETERS-BOUND : bound} ::= CHOICE {